operable/cog/README.md

     $ make test

-HTTP requests in integration tests are recorded and stubbed out in future test runs.
+HTTP requests in integration tests are recorded and stubbed out for future test runs.
+Recording new cassettes, json files of serialized requests and responses, happens automatically when using the `Cog.VCR.use_cassette` macro.
 To regenerate these stubs by making actual HTTP requests delete the files you wish to regenerate and run the tests.

 For instance, to update all tests you could run this: